TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

 * bool debug :          set to True if you are testing to use Debug licenses distributed by the vendor portal.
 SET TO FALSE FOR RELEASE OR ELSE ANYONE WILL HAVE ACCESS TO YOUR PRODUCT

 ## Implementation
 The following is an example implementation that halts the OnBarUpdate() event of an indicator in the case that the user does not have a valid subscription to the indicator.
+Please review it carefully.
 ```C#
 // these using statements support our dll import and assembly import logic
 using System.Reflection;